SaswatB/crylic/docs/reference/configuration-file.md

 _Default: "src/"_

-Defines the root folder for all source files, relative to the project root.
-Currently only one source folder is supported.
+Defines the root folder for all source files relative to the project root.
+Currently, only one source folder is supported.

 </details>